-Settings in the variable Field from the XML file e Name Symbol name with station prefix, for example "S2_SymName" (see also the information on addressing using a name) Addressing is symbolic using the name and is automatically set during online import in accordance with the configuration.
-The second "identification probably means the "res Identification Symbol name with station prefix, for example "S2_SymName" (see also the information on addressing using a name in relation to this) Addressing is symbolic us is automatically set durin accordance with the con The second "identification probably means the "res Net address ID of the according station from the driver configuration.
-If no station with the according AmsNetID exists, a new station is automatically created. (also see "Beckhoff setting ngs") Driver connection/Data Type The datatype is entered according to IEC.
+Settings in the variable Field from the XML file Name Symbol name with station "S2_SymName" (see also addressing using a name) - Addressing is symbolic using automatically set during or accordance with the configuration. nline import in The second "identification probably means the "resou Identification Symbol name with station "S2_SymName" (see also addressing using a name in the information on Addressing is symbolic using is automatically set during accordance with the configuration. online import in The second "identification probably means the "resou Net address ID of the according station configuration. from the driver If no station with the accornew station is automatical (also see "Beckhoff setting 's") Driver connection/Data Type The datatype is entered ac cording to IEC.
 Driver connection/Driver Object Type As the "Driver object type" a "PLC marker" is used.
 Offset The offset from the PLC iGroup The index group from the PLC.
-Is automatically set during ng online import.
-BitSize The BitSize from the PLC Is automatically set during online import.
-The following bit size must be set for the respective data types: 8 BOOL 8 BYTE 32 DATE 32 DINT 32 DT 32 DATE_AND_TIME
+Is automatically set during online import.
+BitSize The BitSize from the PLC.
+Is automatically set during online import.
+The following bit size must respective data types: be set for the 8 BOOL 8 ВҮТЕ 32 DATE 32 DINT 32 DT 32 DATE_AND_TIME